madelineattableau/TC2019/LODS instructions.md

 In this part we will show you:
 1. How to generate fancy looking network graphs in Tableau.
-2. How to return more than one value from External Services (R or Python) into Tableau.
+1. How to return more than one value from External Services (R or Python) into Tableau.
+1. How to send commands to R or Python only when you're ready to do so.
+1. How to add interactivity.
+1. Practice partitioning again, combined with the use of dual-axis

 First we will build a visualization of the network of airports related to Las Vegas.
 Move on to the worksheet **R: LAS Flights Origin** or **Python: LAS Flights Origin**.